kBrausew/ioBroker.wiegand-tcpip/README.md

 * no new one
 #### Changes
 * setTime if device is running out
-* select the model in configuration
+* add per Controller the Model (1-, 2- and 4-Doors)
+* add info direction
 ### V0.4.2 (Beta)
 #### Function:
 * Remote network setup